shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 # Assumptions
 - Constant temperature (no thermal expansion, friction coefficient of belt is constant)
-- Engine torque scales linearly with throttle
+- Engine torque scales with $sin(u\pi/2)$ with throttle, due to rotational intake valve
 - Forces and moments related to the CVT ratio are assumed to be quasi-static
     - Justification: shifting occurs at a slower rate than the acceleration of the vehicle itself
     - Benefit: shift ratio is independent of time, only on position and velocity at the current instant